Announcing the agenda for Extreme Tech Challenge Global Finals presented by TechCrunch – TechCrunch

 The reason we’re all here – the XTC Category and Special Awards Winners get their chance to pitch their transformative tech ideas to a panel of expert judges and hear their feedback, in this second and final round.

-Cutting Out Carbon Emitters with Bioengineering with Aaron Nesser (AlgiKnit), Jennifer Holmgren (LanzaTech) and Patricia Bubner (Orbillion Bio)
+with Aaron Nesser (AlgiKnit), Jennifer Holmgren (LanzaTech) and Patricia Bubner (Orbillion Bio)

 Bioengineering may soon provide compelling, low-carbon alternatives in industries where even the best methods produce significant emissions.
-By utilizing natural and engineered biological processes, we may soon have low-carbon textiles from Algiknit, lab-grown premium meats from Orbillion Bio, and fuels captured from waste emissions via LanzaTech.
+By utilizing natural and engineered biological processes, we may soon have low-carbon textiles from Algiknit, lab-grown premium meats from Orbillion, and fuels captured from waste emissions via LanzaTech.
 Leaders from these companies will join our panel to talk about how bioengineering can do its part in the fight against climate change.

 Announcement of the Extreme Tech Challenge 2021 Winners